MicrosoftDocs/power-automate-docs/articles/faqs-copilot-automation-activity.md

 ---
-title: FAQ for Analyzing Automation Activity with Copilot in Desktop flow activity
+title: FAQ for Copilot in desktop flow activity (preview)
-description: This FAQ discusses Copilot used in Desktop flow activity and the key considerations for making use of this technology responsibly. ms.date: 08/25/2023 ms.custom:
+description: This FAQ discusses Copilot used in desktop flow activity and the key considerations for making use of this technology responsibly. ms.date: 08/25/2023 ms.custom:
   - responsible-ai-faqs